wp-plugins/wp-links/readme.txt

 = How does it work? =

 The plugin parses links on your post/page/comments/excerpts before it gets written to the screen and adds target="_blank" to the HTML anchor tag.
 WP Links will preserve title="" and all other anchor tag attributes.

-Additional options are available in the options page.

  == Screenshots ==